rootstrap/blog/content/How to change the default datepicker on the Django admin page - Jorge Michelena.md

 ```

-Having registered the model in the admin page then when trying to create/modify a new instance from the admin panel it will look like this
+Having registered the model on the admin page then when we try to create/modify a new instance from the admin panel it will look like this

 ![image](images/default_datepicker.gif)

+As you can see, picking a date from just a few years ago can already be very tedious, so just imagine how tortuous it would be to search for a birthday!

 We will now change this widget for a new one that makes navigating through years easier and more fitting to handle birth dates.